 The table below describes the salary outlook as a function of a worker's experience for a few common human resources careers.

 |Human Resources Manager||$50,680||$59,310||$67,930||$72,740|

-Skills Gained in a Human Resources Program
+Skills Gained With a Human Resources Degree

 As liaisons between employers and employees, human resources professionals must possess excellent communication skills.
-All human resources careers require workers with the ability to demonstrate professionalism and tact when communicating, whether orally or in writing.
+All human resources careers require workers who have the ability to demonstrate professionalism and tact when communicating, whether orally or in writing.
 Employers prefer candidates with exceptional speaking and listening skills for all roles in human resources.

 - Interpersonal Relations

 Much like communication, interpersonal skills represent a crucial part of a human resources career.
 HR managers generally possess an outgoing personality with heightened sensibilities that enable them to read people well.
 Maintaining interpersonal relationships plays a major role in the job functions of an HR manager.